-The committee members of the U3A have a responsibility to ensure that data is both securely held and processed.
+The Board members of the u3a have a responsibility to ensure that data is both securely held and processed.
 This will include:

-- Committee members and group leaders using strong passwords and not sharing passwords. - Restricting access of sharing member information to those who need to communicate with members on a regular basis. - Using password protection and firewall security on laptops and PCs that contain or access personal information. - Using password protection, or secure cloud systems when sharing data between committee members and/or group leaders.
+- Board members using strong passwords. - Board members not sharing passwords. - Restricting access of sharing member information to those on the Board who need to communicate with members on a regular basis. - Using password protection on laptops and PCs that contain or access personal information. - Using password protection or secure cloud systems when sharing data between Board members and/or group leaders/convenors. - Paying for firewall security to be put onto Board Members' laptops or other devices.